runelaenen/RuneShoppingWorldPages/README.md

 # Installation

+## Install with composer
+* Change to your root Installation of shopware
+* Run command `composer require runelaenen/shopware-page-shoppingworld` and install and active plugin with Plugin Manager

 ## Zip Installation package for the Shopware Plugin Manager
 * Download the [latest plugin version](https://github.com/runelaenen/RuneShoppingWorldPages/releases/latest/) (e.g. `FroshPerformance-1.0.0.zip`)
 * Upload and install plugin using Plugin Manager